gorudo79/markdown-cv/index.md

 ## Current employment

 Working as a software consultant at Optomed Software Oy (formerly Commit; Oy).
-The firm is in the healthcare business but I have since the beginning worked for the consulation branch of the firm, which provides technical control (tekninen valvonta) for Arpajaishallinto of Veikkaus Oy gambling systems.
-The primary things that this includes is receiving data from the different gaming systems to which different kinds of validation is done and report writing.
-Additionally many gambling systems results generation with PRNG algorithms.
-Java and Python are the primary programming languages that are used.
-I have also done some work with C and C#.
-I have been primarily involved in developing GUI applications using gwt and Vaadin with RCP, databases, user authentication and searchable data.
+The firm is primarily in the healthcare business but I have since the beginning worked for the consultation branch with Arpajaishallinto as a customer, which provides technical control (tekninen valvonta) of Veikkaus Oy gambling systems.
+The primary things that this includes is receiving data from all the different gaming systems to which different kinds of validation is done, after report writing.
+Additionally some gambling systems results generation with PRNG algorithms.
+Java and Python are the primary programming languages that I used with additionally some work with C and C#.

+I have been primarily involved in developing both backend and frontend for GUI applications using gwt and Vaadin with RCP, databases, user authentication and searchable data.

 ### Languages